Shark attacks, critically wounds woman at NYC's Rockaway Beach

 There have already been at least five reported shark attacks at New York beaches this summer.
 Last year, there were at least eight statewide.

-The city Parks Department issued the following a statement saying, "We hope for a full recovery for this swimmer.
+The city Parks Department issued a statement saying: "We hope for a full recovery for this swimmer.
 Though this was a frightening event, we want to remind New Yorkers that shark bites in Rockaway are extremely rare.
 We remain vigilant in monitoring the beach and always clear the water when a shark is spotted."

 for more features.